Grizzly232/bankOfIRAland/README.md

 # bankOfIRAland

-## we wuz finna be software developers
+## we wuz finna be software developes